mradovic10/Airbnb_ProfitPilot/README.md

 We also wanted to give the user insight into how revenue from a listing using our price predictor might compare to characteristically similar listings in their city.
-Therefore, we decided to build a classifier model to predict whether a given price would generate yearly revenue above or below the 50th percentile.
+Therefore, we decided to build a classifier model to predict whether a given price would generate yearly revenue above or below the 50th percentile for the same amount of bedrooms.
 In other words, will this price generate revenue that is above or below the median for the city.
 Random Forest classifier was the best performing model for this situation as seen through good precision for '>50th' classification.

 ### Model Workflow